-The Chemical Dynamics and Spectroscopy Group consists of 6 principal investigators and 2 adjunct research fellows.
-The research objectives of this group are to provide a better understanding of (1) the structure and chemical behaviors of highly reactive polyatomic radicals and transient species, (2) the microscopic details of the mechanisms and dynamics of elementary chemical reactions and primary photodissociation processes, and (3) the applications of the above in complicated systems, like atmospheric chemistry, MALDI, and carbohydrate mass spectrometry.
+The Chemical Dynamics and Spectroscopy Group consists of 6 principal investigators.
+The research objectives of this group are to provide a better understanding of (1) the structure, chemical behaviors, and spectroscopy of highly reactive polyatomic radicals, transient species, and molecular cluster, (2) the microscopic details of the mechanisms and dynamics of elementary chemical reactions, and (3) the applications of the above in complicated systems, like atmospheric chemistry and carbohydrate mass spectrometry.

-Wen-Bih Tzeng applies the two-color resonant two-photon ionization and mass-analyzed threshold ionization techniques to study various isomers of multiply substituted benzenes and some organometallic sandwich molecules.
+Wen-Bih Tzeng applies the two-color resonant two-photon ionization, and mass-analyzed threshold ionization techniques to study various isomers of multiply substituted benzenes and some sandwich-type organometallic complexes.
 New information about the electronically excited species and cations are obtained.